Help I'm Drowning in Debt

 You need to change things to quit drowning in debt

 Something has to change if you're going to clean up this mess.
 Because what you're doing right now is not working.
 And if you just keep doing what you're doing, nothing is going to change.
 You have to change something.
 So you’ve got to change up your defense.
 You’ve got to change up your offense.

 That is how the Patriots came back from a 28 to three deficit in the Superbowl.
 They changed everything up.
 They said, okay, this is not working.
 Clearly.
 And they won the super bowl.
 If you want to win this game, something has got to change.

-That’s how we did it.
-I’ll tell you, we’re still relatively frugal.
+That's how we did it.
+We're still relatively frugal.
 My car is eight years old.
-Jeff’s car is seven years old.
+Jeff's car is seven years old.
 Could we buy new cars tomorrow?
-Yes, but I don’t really see the point, especially right now.
-We’re not driving anywhere.
+Yes, but I don't really see the point, especially right now.
+We're not driving anywhere.

 I cannot tell you how amazing it feels to not have to worry about money.
 Even if all of our current sources of income dried up, Jeff and I could go work at Walmart or go to tech support somewhere, or I could do taxes for H&R Block, or whatever… and be able to pay our bills.

 It’s amazing.
 That's because we paid off all our debt.
 We have our mortgage, we have our living expenses.
 That is it.
 And we built up savings in a savings account.